Decision Support for Farm Dams in W.A.

 Addressing this need demands a decision support tool which can go beyond simply quantifying diversions to represent the reliability of water supply.
 Results are needed at a range of scales, including the scale of the individual user.
 This unique challenge requires a new set of flexible tools, coupled with a good understanding of the modelling approaches and uncertainties.

-To address the need, Sinclair Knight Merz (SKM) and DoW, with the support of the National Water Commission (NWC), are developing new functionality for eWater’s integrated river basin-scale modelling system, Source.
+To address the need, Jacobs (formerly SKM) and DoW, with the support of the National Water Commission (NWC), are developing new functionality for eWater’s integrated river basin-scale modelling system, Source.
 The functionality is designed to assist the Western Australian government in farm dam management, with the potential to help stakeholders understand the hydrology and reliability of farm dams.

 The new functionality will allow reporting on spatial scales varying from the catchment scale down to individual dams.
 Proposed new dams can be assessed for their effect on the reliability of supply to other water users downstream.